gionikola/gionikola.github.io/research.md

 [<ins>**"Measuring Dynamic Transmission using Pass-Through Impulse Response Functions"**</ins>](https://gionikola.github.io/cv/ptirfs_nikolaishvili.pdf)

 <b>Abstract:</b>
-An impulse response function (IRF) captures the net dynamic effect of a shock, but offers no insight regarding the composition of the effect.
-Instead, the quantification of shock transmission channels is commonly done using structural parameter counterfactual exercises.
-In this paper, I formulate the concept of a pass-through IRF (PT-IRF) and propose it as a reduced-form alternative to measuring transmission channel dynamics.
+I propose the pass-through impulse response function (PT-IRF) as a novel reduced-form empirical approach to measuring transmission channel dynamics.
-In essence, a PT-IRF quantifies the propagation of a shock through the Granger causality of a specified set of endogenous media within a dynamical system.
+In essence, a PT-IRF quantifies the propagation of a shock through the Granger causality of a specified set of endogenous variables within a dynamical system.
-I present convenient parametric and semi-parametric methods of conducting inference on PT-IRFs, and discuss their practical advantages over alternative methods of transmission channel quantification.
+This approach has fewer informational requirements than alternative methods, such as structural parameter and empirical policy counterfactual exercises.
+A PT-IRF only requires the specification of a reduced-form VAR and identification of a shock of interest, bypassing the need to either build a structural model or identify multiple shocks.
-I also demonstrate the empirical flexibility of PT-IRFs by applying them to study the transmission of oil price shocks to inflation and output via monetary policy, and monetary policy shocks to output via credit supply.
+I demonstrate the flexibility of PT-IRFs by empirically analyzing the indirect dynamic transmission of oil price shocks to inflation and output via interest rates, as well as the indirect dynamic effect of monetary policy shocks on output via changes in credit supply.
-Finally, I present two example cases in which PT-IRFs have a direct structural interpretation.

 [<ins>**"Commercial Bank Heterogeneity and the Transmission of Monetary Policy Through Bank Lending"**</ins>](https://gionikola.github.io/cv/jmp_nikolaishvili.pdf) [Kleinsorge Research Award (University of Oregon)]